-Increasing demand for poultrymeat has triggered expansion for Banham Poultry – and that means new poultry sheds, as Philip Clarke reports.
+Increasing demand for poultrymeat has triggered expansion for Banham Poultry – and that means new poultry sheds.

 Gaining planning permission for any new poultry shed requires attention to detail and a commitment to high standards.

 But when your farm is next to a stone curlew breeding area and a Site of Special Scientific Interest, then you really have to pull the stops out.

 That has certainly been the experience for Norfolk-based Banham Poultry, which has been rebuilding a number of broiler units at East Wretham, just to the north of Thetford.

 - Privately owned integrated business supplying Morrisons and Aldi

 - 30% of farms sheds are under 10 years old, 60% are under 15 years old

 - 43% of throughput from owned farms, 33% from rented farms, 24% from independent growers

 - All farms audited for biosecurity three times a year